dythia102/coding-test/rag-experiment/README.md

 This repo contains a research/development scaffold for Retrieval-Augmented Generation (RAG) using Langchain, and PyTorch in a GPU-enabled Jupyter environment.

+this Dockerfile env utilize GPU, so if you dont dont have it, you might want to adjust it to use CPU only, but i havent tested it
 ## Setup

 ```bash